theshorttamperedclavier/theshorttamperedclavier.github.io/_posts/2019-06-16-the-saddle-reunion.md

 I can't say I got back to riding as much as I used to back home during the
-year: most of it was riding to and from classes and events; rush-pedaling to D-Hall at 19.55 before it closed at 20.00, or to RA duty so that I wouldn't be late.
+year: most of it was riding to and from classes and events; rush-pedaling to D-Hall (the dining hall) at 19.55 before it closed at 20.00, or to RA duty so that I wouldn't be late.
 During about half of the academic year, the weather was prohibitive too: with cold weather starting late October, and being mostly rained or snowed in on a lot of days up until February, there weren't too many days I could just go out for a ride.
 Of course, there was the usual time crunch one has during the semester.
 Additionally, riding on the actual road right outside campus meant I needed to know traffic laws, and understand road conventions.
 I had no idea about any of these other than what I could gather riding _shotgun_ in my friends' vehicles.

 ![snowed-in-bike](https://i.imgur.com/Zpw03fh.jpg)